eiimie/lessAIplease/README.md

 <img src="https://i.imgur.com/letnmps.png" />

 <h2>About <i>LAIP!</i></h2>
 <i>Less AI Please!</i> is a simple web extension that automatically adds operators to every Google search made with the extension active.
-These operators reduce the amount of AI generated results that show up (roughly around 75%).
+These operators reduce the amount of AI generated results that show up (up to around 75%).
 Alternatively, there is a secondary (optional) setting that allows you to filter out results that were made <i>past</i> 2022: in other words, you'll only see results from <i>before</i> the year 2022.
 This will remove nearly every single piece of AI content out there, but it may not be useful for everybody.<br>

 <img src="https://i.imgur.com/YIzpFPn.png" />
 <img src="https://i.imgur.com/Jd8UNTb.png" />